Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Introduction

 The structure of the paper is as follows: In \cref{sec:relwork}, we review history and significance of non-stabiliser resource theory and measures, particular stabiliser \renyi entropies.
 Followed by \cref{sec:nonstab} where we provide an introduction into the relevant definitions and characteristics of stabiliser \renyi entropies.
 We then present a geometric perspective in \cref{sec:geopersp}, and show how to calculate geodesic distances to target spaces by the means of taking the expectation value of a special problem Hamiltonian.
-We extend this approach to invariance of the qubit order, and show how this enables us to reveal previously easily overlooked non-stabiliser effects.
+We then provide intuition for qubit permutation invariant structures throughout the state evolution, from which we derive an extension of our tools to work under invariance of the qubit order, and show how this enables us to reveal previously overlooked non-stabiliser effects.
 After that, we put our theoretic framework to use in \cref{sec:experiments} to analyse the differences of intermediate non-stabiliser consumption in structured and unstructured state evolutions.
 By combining the quantum resource theoretic $\sre$ measures with a geometric perspective, we are able to qualify the efficiency of non-stabiliser consumption.
 We observed a significantly higher efficiency for the structured evolution than for the unstructured case.
-Rounding things up, we conclude our results and discuss the potential of combining resource theoretic tools with geometric perspectives in \cref{sec:conclusion,sec:perspecives}.
+We conclude and discuss the potential of combining resource theoretic tools with geometric perspectives in \cref{sec:discussion,sec:perspecives}.

-A reproduction package~\cite{Mauerer2022} that contains all code required to run the experiments in this paper is available at \href{https://github.com/lfd/quantum_dark_magic}{github.com/lfd/quantum\_dark\_magic} (link in PDF).